anodyne/nova/README.md

 * updated the titan skin
     * updated the skin.yml file
     * updated the wiki template file
+    * [admin] updated the images
+    * [admin] updated the stylesheets
+         * updated the skin stylesheet to match the main section
+         * udpated the structure stylesheet to match the main section
     * [main] updated the stylesheets
     * [wiki] updated the images
     * [wiki] updated the stylesheets